Random variate generation using only finitely many unbiased, independently and identically distributed random bits: Continuous variate generation

-For the normal law, Karney \cite{Karney2013} proposes a method that addresses the variable approximation issue but does not offer explicit bounds.
-Inversion would yield
+For the normal law, Karney \cite{Kar_2016} proposes a method that addresses the variable approximation issue but does not offer explicit bounds.
+The inversion method yields an explicit upper bound of

 but the drawback is that this requires the presence of (an oracle for) $F^{-1}$, the inverse gaussian distribution function.
 Even the partition method requires a nontrivial oracle, namely $F$.
-To sidestep this, one can use a slightly more expensive method based on the Box-M\"{u}ller \cite{BoxMuller1958}, which states that the pair of random variables

-with $E$ exponential and $(V_1,V_2)$ uniform on the unit circle, provides a standard gaussian in $\mathbb{R}^{2}$ of zero mean and unit covariance matrix.
-The random variable $\sqrt{2E}$ is Maxwell, i.e., it has density $re^{-r^{2}\slash 2}$, $r>0$, and its differential entropy is
+To sidestep this, one can use a slightly more expensive method based on the Box-M\"{u}ller \cite{BoxMul_1958}, which states that the pair of random variables $\big(\sqrt{2E}V_{1},\sqrt{2E}V_{2}\big)$ with $E$ exponential and $(V_1,V_2)$ uniform on the unit circle, provides a standard gaussian in $\mathbb{R}^{2}$ of zero mean and unit covariance matrix.
+The random variable $\sqrt{2E}$ is a Maxwell random variable, that is, it has density $re^{-r^{2}\slash 2}=f_{M}(r)$ for $r>0$.
+The differential entropy of $f_{M}$ is given by

 where $\gamma=0.577215\ldots$ is the Euler-Mascheroni constant.